 - Boiled rice, sour cream and fresh basil to serve

-First, heat up coconut oil in a large pan on high heat and brown the meat until it’s at least golden brown – remember, no colour, no flavour. 🙂 Add salt and pepper to it.
+First, heat up coconut oil in a large heavy bottom pan on high heat and brown the meat until it’s at least golden brown – remember, no colour, no flavour. 🙂 Add salt and pepper to it.
 Scrape off the burned bits and pieces from the bottom of the pan, but don’t throw it away, they are all full of flavour; then add onion and garlic.

 Keep stirring it for a few minutes until the onions soften, then add smoked paprika, ground cumin and chilli flakes.